 The device has already been dubbed a ‘phablet for the business class’ but many have pointed out that phablets are already aimed at the business class - although Samsung's devices don't have the secure reputation that BlackBerry's do.

-CEO John Chen holds the Passport and Classic smartphones.
 As well as a square screen, the Passport also fits in a full qwerty keyboard much like early Kindle models.
 BlackBerry are reportedly giving this gesture sensitive to add extra functionality (how this will be more convenient than whizzy auto-correct we don't know).

 Other rumours suggest that the Passport will include 3GB of RAM and a 13-megapixel camera, and a developer listing for the device confirms that it has an impressive 1440x1440 resolution – meaning a pixel density of 453, outstripping the iPhone 5s’s 326 ppi.

 BlackBerry also recently announced that it had signed a deal with Amazon to give BlackBerry devices access to more than 200,000 Android-based apps through the Amazon app store.